PokemonHacker1337/HackedFlashGames/README.md

 Castlevania: Ninja Gaiden (Alt requested by BorisBeast on Discord):
 1 hit kills.

+Castle Wars:
+Start with 999 of all resources (Player 1 only)

 Club Nitro:
 Start with $999999999, infinite boost (ignore the meter).